MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Get-Help.md

 To download and install the help files for the commands that come with Windows PowerShell, and for any modules in the $pshome\Modules directory, open Windows PowerShell with the "Run as administrator" option.
 If you are not a member of the Administrators group on the computer, you cannot download help for these modules.
-However, you can use the **Online** parameter to open the online version of help for a command, and you can read the help for Windows PowerShell in the TechNet Library beginning at http://go.microsoft.com/fwlink/?LinkID=107116http://go.microsoft.com/fwlink/?LinkID=107116.
+However, you can use the **Online** parameter to open the online version of help for a command, and you can read the help for Windows PowerShell at https://docs.microsoft.com/powershell/scripting.

 ### Example 6